I learned to make homemade Italian spaghetti sauce from my mother, who learned from her mother, who learned from her mother...well, you get the point.

 - Talk about the pictures and the cover and what the book might be about.
 This helps to teach your child about predicting - a strategy that good readers use often.

 - Talk about new vocabulary words that you encounter.
 Encourage your child to stop you when you read a word they don't know so you can explain it.
 You may even want to look up the word in a dictionary or use an online dictionary such as dictionary.com to teach them this valuable life skill.
-(I have the dictionary app loaded on my Blackberry and keep it with me when I read so I can easily access new words that I encounter even when I am cuddled up under the covers!)
+(I have the dictionary app loaded on my smartphone and keep it with me when I read so I can easily access new words that I encounter even when I am cuddled up under the covers!)

 - Talk about characters and setting and which characters or incidents in the story your child can identify with in order to help her become an active and engaged reader.
 Avid readers constantly find connections to what they are reading and people, events, or memories from their own lives.
 "Remember when we went to visit that dairy farm and saw the cows getting milked?
 How is this farm in the book like the farm we visited?"
 Creating dialogue around books is a wonderful way to help your child make connections.